chrisgrieser/alfred-bibtex-citation-picker/README.md

 ### Advanced Search Features
 - The workflow setting `match_authors_in_etal` determines whether authors (or editors) in the *et al.* are still matched when searching for them (default: *true*).
+- The workflow setting `match_only_short_years` ensures that searching for years only considers the last two digits of the year (default: *false*).
-- The workflow setting `match_only_short_years` ensures that searching for "19" only matches publications written in the year 2019 (or 1919), and not all publications written between 1900 and 1999 (default: *false*).
+	- *Example:* When set to *true*, searching for "19" will only match publications published in 2019, and not all publications published between 1900 and 1999.
 - *Tab-Completion*: Pressing `tab` autocompletes the first author/editor name.

 ### Literature Note Actions